-Checking Voltage Range from the Combine Cab (Case 8010)
+Checking Voltage Range from Combine Cab (Case 8010)

-Changes may have been made to the combine controls or display since this document was published.
-Refer to the combine operator's manual for updates.
+Changes may have been made to combine controls or display since this document was published.
+Refer to combine operator's manual for updates.

-- 1. Raise the header until the header wheels are 150 mm (6 in.) above the ground. - 2.
-Select DIAG (A) on the Universal display MAIN page.
+- 1. Raise header until header wheels are 150 mm (6 in.) above ground. - 2.
+Select DIAG (A) on Universal display MAIN page.
 The DIAG page displays.

-Select SUB SYSTEM (A).
+3. Select SUB SYSTEM (A).
 The SUB SYSTEM page displays.